Beware of little expenses; a small leak will sink a great ship.

 - Meat often costs more than other foods.
 Choosing to eat less meat will save you a considerable amount of money over the course of a year.

 - Don’t throw out the leftovers.
-Put them into the fridge and turn them into a meal the very next day.
+Put them in the fridge and turn them into a meal the very next day.

 - Eat smaller portions of food throughout the day.